 Plant-based ingredients

-Yep, that’s right, there are no animal products used in Omni’s range.
+Yep, that’s right, there are no animal products used in any part of Omni’s range.
 Many dog supplements will still contain animal-derived ingredients, so this is important for me.
 And according to Omni, the ingredients are evidence-based too, suggesting there is scientific research to back up the use of ingredients like psyllium husk, inulin, toasted pumpkin seeds, and pectin.
 These are certainly all good sources of fibre that I have also seen in other vegan dog products.

 Competitively priced